 1782 – BANK OF NORTH AMERICA OPENS

-This was the nation’s first private commercial bank.
+This was the first private commercial bank of the United States.
 At that time, the nation’s constitution was the Articles of Confederation.
-Article 9 of the Articles gave Congress the power to “emit bills of credit” — to create debt free money.
-By a single vote, Congress voted to transfer their authority to issue money to the The Bank of North America when it approved its charter on December 31, 1781.
+Article 9 of the Articles gave Congress the power to “emit bills of credit” — to create debt-free money.
+By a single vote, Congress voted to transfer their authority to issue money to the Bank of North America when it approved its charter.
 Thus, the Bank served as a quasi central bank (which created money as loans, called “debt money”).
 Why did Congress willingly give up their money power?
 The public argument was that the business of finance could not be competently conduced by a public body (Congress) — only by a small number of private financiers.
 The first head of the Bank was Robert Morris, the richest merchant in America.

 1786 – BIRTH OF NICHOLAS BIDDLE, PRESIDENT OF SECOND NATIONAL BANK

 Biddle threatened to cause a depression if President Andrew Jackson did not re-charter the bank.
 The privately owned Second Bank was chartered in 1816.
 President Jackson did not sign the bill to renew the charter.
 “This worthy President thinks that … he is to have his way with the Bank.
 He is mistaken…[opposition] can only be broken by the actual conviction of exiting distress in the community… Our only safety is in pursuing a steady course of firm restriction [of the money supply] – and I have no doubt that such a course will ultimately lead to restoration of the currency and the re-charter of the Bank.”
 The result of the contraction of the money supply was a financial panic followed by a deep depression in 1837.
 (Edward Kaplan, The Bank of the United States and the American Economy)